Meigyoku-Thmn/genshin-impact-offical-comic-downloader/README.md

 npm i
 ```

-I created 3 files: `main_cn.js`, `main_vi.js`, `main_en.js` which is to download Simplified Chinese version, Vietnamese version and English version respectively.
-You can make another file to download your desired version (which miHoYo has).
+I created a source.json file to download Japanese version (ja), Simplified Chinese version (cn), Vietnamese version (vi) and English version (en).
+You can add your config to that file to download your desired version (which miHoYo has).
 The result would be stored in a folder called `output` in this tool's folder.

 Assuming you want to download the English version, use this command:
 ```
-node main_en
+node main en
 ```